Having a walkway audit conducted is easy:

 Equipment we use during the walkway audit process.

-This is the BOT-3000 device which is used to assess the slip resistance of flooring using standard test method ANSI B101.3.
-It is currently one of the few National Floor Safety Institute’s certified tribometers.
-Not using a certified tribometer can lead to erroneous data and a poor audit, and reports based on non-NFSI’s certified tribometers can lead to a weak legal case if they are brought into court as evidence.
+This is the GS-1 Tribometer manufactured by Impact General.
+It is used to assess the slip resistance of flooring using standard test methods ANSI B101.1 Static Coefficient of Friction (SCOF) and ANSI B101.3 Dynamic Coefficient of Friction (DCOF).
+It is currently one of the few tribometers certified by National Floor Safety Institute (NSFI).
+Not using a NFSI certified tribometer can lead to erroneous data and a poor audit, and reports based on non-NFSI’s certified tribometers can lead to a weak legal case if they are brought into court as evidence.